JakubKepak/smartlook-entry/README.md

 User can see all post, detail of a post and detail of a user.

-You can try in the [Demo](https://laughing-perlman-950d3f.netlify.app/)
+You can try the app in the [Demo](https://laughing-perlman-950d3f.netlify.app/)

 ## Built with this awesome stack: